Elizabeth Jane Gardner: Relationship with Bouguereau

 Gardner's relationship with William-Adolphe Bouguereau was widely known and discussed within the Parisian artistic community.
 They made no secret of their relationship over the course of an engagement that was to last seventeen years.
-The couple courted for seventeen years because they had a great fear of crossing Bougereau's mother.
+The couple courted for seventeen years because they had a great fear of crossing Bouguereau's mother.
 When she died in 1896 at the age of 91, the couple did not waste any time in getting married.
 Mary French, wife of the American sculptor Daniel Chester French later recalled that she had "interesting memories...of Bouguereau's studio, where we used to go often, and where was also Miss Jennie Gardner of Exeter, New Hampshire, whom he either married or didn't marry – I have forgotten the details.
 There was a certain glamour of that young woman of Puritan birth, a contemporary of my Puritan aunts, living there in the Latin Quarter and doing something that all Paris talked about."

 Personal attributes

-Gardner was very independent and feisty.
 Like the artist Rosa Bonheur, she applied to the police for a permit that would allow her to wear men's attire so she could attend life classes at the famous Gobelins tapestry works.
-She was an astute businesswoman and an excellent linguist, switching easily from her native English to French, Italian or German in order to make her guests and potential clients feel at ease.
+She was a businesswoman and a polyglot, switching easily from her native English to French, Italian or German in order to make her guests and potential clients feel at ease.
 She excelled in the social graces and knew how to manage publicity and nurture relationships that would help further her career.
 Her ability to work her way into the social networks in Paris earned her sales and portrait commissions.